mcherry/Prowler/README.md

 ```

 # API Key
 An API key is required to use this script.
 You can get one by logging into your account [here](https://www.prowlapp.com/).
+More information on API usage can be found [here](https://www.prowlapp.com/api.php).

+Once you have an API key you can either specify it on the command line with the `-k` or `--key` arguments, or save it to the file `~/.prowl_api_key`.